0ct3l/RAIDers/README.md

 ### 2.2 The Interaction Model: gnomAD AF Integration

 Rather than using static lookups, we simulate variable penetrance by treating the ancestral background as a clinical modifier.
-We utilize **gnomAD Allele Frequency (AF)** logic to determine population-specific "tolerance" to pathogenic variants.
+We utilize **gnomAD** as our Genomic Reference Frame.
+Specifically, we adopt gnomAD’s **superpopulation divisions** and **relative allelic ratios** to construct 'Ancestral Modifiers,' allowing us to simulate how different genomic backgrounds influence clinical expression.
+We then utilize **gnomAD Allele Frequency (AF)** logic to determine population-specific "tolerance" to pathogenic variants.

 **Rationale for AF Estimation:**
 Empirical gnomAD frequencies for rare ALS variants are often  or zero in specific subpopulations.
 Direct application would result in a sparse matrix with insufficient carrier counts for machine learning.
 We estimate and amplify these frequencies (targeting 0.01% – 0.2%) to ensure analytical viability while maintaining biological realism through Selection penalties (e.g., a 50% AF reduction for Loss-of-Function mutations).